You could have sleep apnea and not know it. These are the most common symptoms.

 3. Your snoring is loud

 Another common indicator of sleep apnea is snoring.
-There are about 90 million people in the U.S. that snore, and many of them also have sleep apnea.
+There are about 90 million people in the United States that snore, and many of them also have sleep apnea.
 In this instance, we’re talking unusually loud snoring.
 If your spouse or partner regularly mentions your loud, persistent snoring, it may be worth looking into—not just for your sleep health, but theirs as well.

 Snoring happens because the tissue along your airway is vibrating due to partial collapse.
 More concerning than snoring is the moments between snores when you may stop breathing, which would indicate sleep apnea.